Xiphereal/Points/README.md

     class Goal
     Group --> "1" Reward : set a
     Group --> "1" Goal : set a
-    Reward --> Goal : is redeemed by a achieving a Goal *-- "*" Point
+    Reward --> Goal : is redeemed by achieving a
+    Goal *-- "*" Point
 ```